SAP-samples/cloud-abap-rap/README.md

 # Description

-This repository contains sample code that helps you to create boiler plate coding for the ABAP RESTful Application Programming Model (RAP) in SAP Cloud Platform, ABAP environment.
+This repository contains sample code that helps you to create boiler plate coding for the ABAP RESTful Application Programming Model (RAP) in SAP BTP, ABAP environment.

 ## New: Branch On-premise-2020